GIXLabs/SAndC/Lab4/README.md

 The writeup for this lab should contain the following outline:
 1. Title page (see template in the folder ‘Requirement of Lab Reports’)
-2. Introduction
+2. Introduction:
-⅓ of a page describing the purpose and goals of this lab in your own words.
+¼ of a page describing the purpose and goals of this lab in your own words.
 Do not reproduce any material from this assignment document in any section of your writeup.
-3. Results
+3. Results:
 Each location in the instructions below marked with “✏️” indicates some data which must appear in your report.
 Separate each result or related set of results with a sub-section header indicating what it is.
 For any numerical data or graph describe the meaning of the data.
 Always label and describe the X and Y axis of any graph.
 When comparing two graphs, always plot them with the same X and Y axis limits.
-4. Discussion and Conclusions
+4. Discussion and Conclusions:
-- In ½ to 1 page, summarize the key learning points from the Results above.
+In ⅓ to ½ of a page, summarize the key learning points from the Results above.

 # Preparation

 ## Pre-lab computations
-- Study the [555 Wikipedia Page](https://en.wikipedia.org/wiki/555_timer_IC).
+- ✏️Study the [555 Wikipedia Page](https://en.wikipedia.org/wiki/555_timer_IC).
 Referring to the section on [“Monostable mode,”](https://en.wikipedia.org/wiki/555_timer_IC#Monostable) compute R (Assume C = 0.1uF) for an output pulse width of 1.0 milliseconds (10-3 sec).
-- Referring to the section on [“Astable mode,”](https://en.wikipedia.org/wiki/555_timer_IC#Astable) compute values of R1 to achieve a frequency, f = 100k Hz, duty 52.8%.
+- ✏️Referring to the section on [“Astable mode,”](https://en.wikipedia.org/wiki/555_timer_IC#Astable) compute values of R1 to achieve a frequency, f = 100k Hz, duty 52.8%.
 Assume C = 100pF, R2 = 68 kΩ.

 ![Nand Gate](assets/nand.png)